Comparisons

 | Circuit Relay v2 (self-hosted) | 5-15 seconds | Connect -> reserve -> DHT lookup -> peer connects -> DCUtR attempt |

 Circuit Relay v2 is slower because it involves a reservation step and DHT lookup.
-Iroh and Tailscale maintain persistent relay connections.
+Persistent and vendor-operated relays maintain always-on connections.

 How do P2P networking stacks compare?